Which Floor Screed Is right for the job?

 Fast drying screeds: These are enhanced screeds with accelerated drying times, and are generally recommended as the ideal screed systems for underfloor heating.
 These screeds yield the best results when applied using forced action mixers such as screed pumps or pan mixers.
 These types of screeds have additives mixed along with the cement sand mixture to improve their drying time.

 Fast drying accelerated screeds are now very much in preference because of the quick drying time they offer.
 Many fast drying floor screeds allow foot traffic to proceed as early as 12 hours and facilitate the early installation of the final floor finish, allowing the heating system to be used much earlier.
-FlexiDry is a highly recommended fast drying screed that is found to give the best results when used over underfloor heating systems.
+Proprietary screeds are highly recommended fast drying screed systems that perform well when used over underfloor heating.

-Free flowing anhydrite screeds are gypsum based liquid screeds that can be applied at reduced depths compared to the traditional screeds.
+Free flowing screeds are gypsum based liquid screeds that can be applied at reduced depths compared to the traditional screeds.
 Ideal for screeding over large areas.
 But the major drawbacks are, these screeds are not suitable for wet areas and are generally not compatible with cementitious adhesives.
 The surface usually requires sanding and priming, before a bonded finish can be applied.
-Some of the commonly recommended anhydrite screeds are Tarmac Truflo, Cemex Supaflo, Larfage Gyvlon.
+Proprietary screeds are highly recommended fast drying screed systems that perform well when used over underfloor heating, some of the commonly recommended free flowing screeds are Tarmac, Breedon, Cemfloor, Longflow.

 The heating elements for the underfloor heating are usually encased in a layer of screed before the installation of the final floor covering.
 In the case of hydronic underfloor heating, the heating pipes are usually secured to insulation panels on the floor slab fitted with moisture barriers, and the screed layer is laid over this to provide a level surface for installing the final floor finish.